To become a TeamMates mentor, you must fulfill all of the following:

 - Any other misdemeanor conviction that constitutes moral turpitude including: possession or use of drugs or drug paraphernalia, public intoxication

-- Driving Under the Influence of Alcohol over 3 years ago
+- Driving Under the Influence over 3 years ago

 - More than one charge of Driving Under the Influence if both charges are over 5 years old.

-- More than one Non-driving alcohol-related offense over 3 years old.
+- More than one Non-driving substance-related offense over 3 years old.

-- One alcohol-related charge in the last 3 years.
+- One substance-related charge in the last 3 years.